 New York, NY (May 10, 2021) - Comic Relief US has announced a new grantmaking focus for its Red Nose Day Fund: youth empowerment.
-The pillar will support programs that expand economic opportunity for low-income youth and provide support for a new generation of young leaders to engage in social change.
+The pillar will support programs that expand economic opportunities for low-income youth and provide support for a new generation of young leaders to engage in social change.

 The organization kicked off this work with $1.6 million in initial investment from its Red Nose Day campaign, committed to a range of innovative partners working across the US and around the world.
-Grants within the Red Nose Day empowerment pillar focus on leadership development and economic mobility for young people, with investments in job training, job placement and microenterprise.
+Grants within the Red Nose Day empowerment pillar focus on leadership development and economic mobility for young people, with investments in job training, job placement, and microenterprise.
 Empowerment is a priority of Comic Relief US’s grantmaking to foster sustainable change and help break the cycle of intergenerational poverty.

 Red Nose Day Empowerment Grantee Partners receiving initial investment include: